coruus/elliptic-twin-curves/README.markdown

 curves (`j != 0, 1728`) for `j < 2^20` and `#K_j`
 prime.

-Noting that the number of points on the curve and the its twist are given by
+Noting that the number of points on the curve and its twist are given by

     #K   = p - T_f + 1